Turkey poised for first EU budget cut

 "Turkey is going to a direction that is the very opposite of EU standards," Siegfried Muresan, a Romanian centre-right MEP who is spearheading the cuts, told EUobserver.

-He said the vote, and its subsequent endorsement by member states, was a foregone conclusion.
+He said the vote was a foregone conclusion.
 "The idea will go through … there is no way around cuts for Turkey," he said.

-The parliament vote comes the same day that Turkish authorities start a trial against 11 human rights defenders, including Idil Eser, the Turkey director of Amnesty International, a leading British NGO.
+The vote comes the same day that Turkish authorities start a trial against 11 human rights defenders, including Idil Eser, the Turkey director of Amnesty International, a British NGO.

-The group stands accused of terrorism - a charge which could see them jailed for 15 years.
+The defendants stand accused of terrorism - a charge that could see them jailed for 15 years.

 "This is ridiculous and simply not true … These people were peacefully protecting other people's human rights," Amnesty said in a statement.

-The EU parliament action follows a long debate on Turkey by EU leaders at last week's summit.
+The EU parliament action follows a debate on Turkey by EU leaders last week.

-An EU official at the time told this website that the European Commission would put forward its proposal on even deeper cuts to Turkey's EU funds in the "coming weeks".
+An EU official at the time told this website the European Commission would put forward its proposal on even deeper cuts to Turkey's EU funds in the "coming weeks".

 Wednesday's €80 million cut-and-freeze comes out of a €217 million budget line for 2018, designed to promote "political reforms" in Turkey.